-Storm restoration in Bradley Junction
+Storm damage restoration in Bradley Junction

 Bradley Junction is a small rural community of around 540 people in central Polk County, surrounded by the agricultural flatlands that define this part of Florida's interior.
 Its distance from the coasts keeps storm surge off the hazard list, yet Polk County has had full hurricane-strength storm centers pass directly overhead more than once, and the threat is real every season.
 The danger most likely to reach Bradley Junction is catastrophic inland flooding: intense rainfall can overwhelm the flat landscape in hours, and the region's rivers and lakes take days to recede.
 Wind damage - falling trees, torn rooflines, extended outages - follows close behind.
 We connect homeowners here with vetted, licensed local pros for a free damage assessment.